Tune your GoPro settings to get the perfect shot, every time.

 - Pan your arms while going from selfie shot to forward shot to selfie shot.
 This way when the camera comes back to selfie you get a new perspective making it possible to 3 different perspectives with 3 Spivo Stick clicks.

-- For example: Selfie shot looking directly at you, then forward shot looking ahead of you and panning the scene up to your side to get the selfie shot showing your profile, like Undyne Carrasco did in the video below.
+- For example: Selfie shot looking directly at you, then forward shot looking ahead of you and panning the scene up to your side to get the selfie shot showing your profile, as Undyne Carrasco did in the video below.

 Follow cam shots: when walking or following someone while snorkelling, film in the forward perspective while following them as close as possible and click the button to switch between yourself, and your adventure buddy.
 These shots are great to capture the spontaneity of a moment.
 Jesse Del Grosse does this perfectly when swimming with his girlfriend Kimburley Smith.

 Use Spivo's built in transition between clips: when you click the button to swivel the camera 180 degree on the Spivo, it create a video transition effect called a "whip pan".
 By placing multiple clips together, and editing the transitions during the camera rotating (during the whip pan), it creates really fun and interesting video that make it look like you're in a new spot every transition.
 Ana and her boyfriend did this all along their 3 month trip to 10 countries, and it made a super fun travel video.